Modern containerized applications are increasingly born in the cloud ...

 - Roles for API Keys – We’ve extended roles to API keys as well.
 Now each API key can have one or more roles assigned, the same as a user.

-- Isolated User Object Store Support for BYO Storage – This new option allows you to use object storage where the endpoint is accesible only from your backup agents, not from the public internet.
+- Isolated User Object Store Support for BYO Storage – This new option allows you to use object storage where the endpoint is accessible only from your backup agents, not from the public internet.
 A designated agent takes over maintenance operations on the storage.

 - UI Reorganization – We’ve made some significant UI improvements including new navigation, cluster protection dashboards, cloud icons to indicate cloud-linked clusters and a flexible new table design throughout the UI.